California Nights: Composition

 hit ingredients to put Miss Gore back up the Hot 100."

 Commercial performance

 The single peaked at number 16 on the Billboard Hot 100 in March 1967 but stayed on the chart for a then-lengthy 14 weeks, ranking 61 in the year-end Top 100.
+It was Gore's final Top Forty hit.

 Use in media

 An edit of the song (removing the second verse and refrain) was lip-synced by Gore on the January 19, 1967 episode of the TV series Batman, "That Darn Catwoman".
 She played Pussycat, the Catwoman's protégé, who also wanted to be a singer.